webprofusion/certify-docs/docs/commandline.md

 ### Managing license activation

-- `certify activate <email> <key>` : activate the license for this instance of Certify The Web.
+- `certify activate <email> <key>` : activate the license for this instance of *Certify Certificate Manager*.
 Useful for larger scale automated deployments.

-- `certify deactivate <email>` : deactivates the license for this instance of Certify The Web.
+- `certify deactivate <email>` : deactivates the license for this instance of *Certify Certificate Manager*.